Valdosta State Blazers football: Kerwin Bell era: 2016–2018

 Kerwin Bell was named head coach of the Blazers on January 22, 2016.
-Bell was formerly the head coach for the Jacksonville Dolphins, prior to joining Valdosta State.
+Bell was formerly the head coach for the Jacksonville, prior to joining Valdosta State.
 Bell was also the starting quarterback for the Florida Gators from 1984 through 1987.

 In Coach Bell's first season, 2016, the Blazers finished the season 8–3.
-They lost in the first round of the NCAA Division II playoffs to UNC-Pembroke 24–21.
+They lost in the first round of the NCAA Division II playoffs to UNC Pembroke 24–21.
 VSU finished the season ranked No. 18.

-During his second season in 2017 the Blazers finished 5-4 overall and 5–3 in conference.
-The record had them finishing 5th in conference, a unusually bad finish for them.
+During his second season in 2017 the Blazers finished 5–4 overall and 5–3 in conference.
+The record had them finishing 5th in conference, an unusually bad finish for them.
 The season saw them playing four televised games on ESPN going 1–3 in those matchups.

-The 2018 season saw the Blazers go the campaign unbeaten at 14–0, earning the seventh GSC championship in program history and a fourth national championship by defeating Ferris State University 49–47 in the National Championship Game in McKinney, Texas.
+The 2018 season saw the Blazers go the campaign unbeaten at 14–0, earning the seventh GSC championship in program history and a fourth national championship by defeating Ferris State 49–47 in the national championship game in McKinney, Texas.
 The Blazers were the highest scoring team in Division II, totaling 728 points for an average of 52 points per game.
 Quarterback Rogan Wells was runner-up in the voting for the Harlon Hill Trophy.

 On January 10, 2019, Bell left Valdosta State to accept the offensive coordinator position at South Florida.